The antique industry has evolved over time, in step with online auctions and platforms such as eBay

-If you prefer a traditional antiquing experience, visit antique shops to compare items of similar ilk to yours.
-You may also gain better insight into artistic movements and manufacturing by chatting to seasoned antique shop owners.
+If you prefer a traditional antiquing experience, visit an antique store to compare items of similar ilk to yours.
+You may also gain better insight into artistic movements and manufacturing by chatting to seasoned antique stores' owners.

 Three types of antique valuation

 Once you’ve contextualised your antique, you should have a value bracket in mind.
 It’s important to also understand the different types of value that you can assign to your antiques.